Petersburg, Illinois

 Petersburg is a city in and the county seat of Menard County, Illinois, United States, on the bluffs and part of the floodplain overlooking the Sangamon River.
 It is part of the Springfield, Illinois Metropolitan Statistical Area.
 The population was 2,258 at the 2020 census, nearly unchanged from 2010.
 Petersburg is located approximately 2 mi north of New Salem, the original location where Abraham Lincoln first settled, as he started his career.

 History

 The town began as a planned community organized by real estate speculators Peter Lukins (for whom the town is named) and George Warburton.
 Abraham Lincoln worked as the surveyor who first mapped, measured and help to divide lots on the land.
 Petersburg quickly grew, due to an advantageous placement on the river, becoming the county seat in the 1830s and eventually drawing off the population of New Salem, which was abandoned in 1840.

 Many of the lush Victorian-era homes built by early wealthy inhabitants still stand on the bluffs of Petersburg.
 The town itself takes great pride in these structures, which has even preserved some of the original cobblestone streets to complement the classical architecture.

-Local legend has it that the town's name came about when Peter Lukins and George Warburton, two notorious sots, argued over what to call it.
-The matter was allegedly settled over a game of cards, which Lukins is credited as winning.
-Most versions of the tale claim that Warburton had it in mind to name the village "Georgetown."
-This story, though often told in the area, has not been historically verified.